ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Alice removes Bob from the room

-Alice removes Bob by sending an `ds.commit` event, which in turn contains an `m.room.user` event which removes Bob from the participant list.
-The same commit also contains proposals to remove Bob's client.
+Alice removes Bob by sending an `ds.commit` event.
+The `ds.commit` event contains an `m.room.user` event which removes Bob from the participant list, as well as proposals to remove Bob's clients.

 # Framing